How much is your case worth?Get a free case evaluation

-Injuries on the workplace occur more often than you may think.
-Recent estimates point to more than 4,500 injuries every year from construction workers experiencing scaffolding related injuries.
-What constitutes a scaffolding injury can be a wide range of situations including things like being struck with falling objects, electrocutions, collapses, slip and falls, and height related injuries.
-While injuries can occur in a number of different ways, preventing injuries requires only a single thing be done, adherence and compliance with OSHA construction regulations.
+Injuries on the workplace occur more often than one may think, and recent estimates point to more than 4,500 injuries every year from construction workers experiencing scaffolding-related injuries.
+What constitutes a scaffolding injury can come from a wide range of situations including things like being struck with falling objects, electrocutions, collapses, slip and falls, and height related injuries.
+While injuries can occur in a number of different ways, preventing injuries requires only a single thing be done, adherence and compliance with OSHA scaffolding requirements.

-To help you comply with these regulations, we have included a break down of each category.
-It includes a breakdown of the regulations so that you can decrease injuries and make your work place safer.
-If you need to speak with a personal injury lawyer contact Avrek today for a Free consultation.
+To help comply with these regulations, we have included a breakdown of each category, which includes a description of the regulations to decrease injuries and make the work place safer.
+When you need to speak with a scaffolding injury attorney, contact Avrek Law for a free consultation.

 1. Height Injuries

-OSHA requirements recommend that your scaffolding include a guard rail across the base, mid rails, and top of any scaffolding more than 10 feet in height.
+OSHA scaffold regulations recommend that your scaffolding include a guard rail across the base, mid rails and top of any scaffolding more than 10 feet in height.
 In addition, be aware that ladders are also require on scaffolding.
-As a final consideration, now that climbing the scaffolding rails is strictly prohibited.
+As a final consideration, know that climbing the scaffolding rails is strictly prohibited.

 2. Slip & Fall Injuries

-OSHA requirements recommend that your employees should not be working on wet and slippery surfaces.
-This includes things like wet or icy surfaces.
-On scaffolding greater than a single inch, every employee should be wearing cleats.
-This helps to preserve traction when walking over grating.
-As a final consideration, all scaffolding stairways you use should include slip resistant treads and landings on walk-able surfaces.
+OSHA scaffolding rules recommend that your employees should not be working on wet and slippery surfaces.
+On scaffolding greater than a one inch, every employee should be wearing cleats, whch helps to preserve traction when walking over grating.
+All scaffolding stairways should also include slip resistant treads and landings on walk-able surfaces.

 3. Collapse Injuries

-OSHA recommends and requires that when setting up scaffolding, it must be leveled correctly.
-In addition, it needs to be rigid and strong enough to carry around 4 times the maximum potential intended load.
-An individual with the proper knowledge background must perform maintenance and look/repair damage that may otherwise weaken the scaffolding.
+OSHA recommends and requires that when setting up scaffolding, it must be correctly leveled.
+In addition, it needs to be rigid and strong enough to carry around four times the maximum potential intended load.
+An individual with the proper knowledge background must perform maintenance and repair damage that may otherwise weaken the scaffolding.

-They are also responsible for the construction as well as the dismantling of the scaffolding that is being used.
-By having an individual with the right training in charge of the structure, you ensure that injuries related to it collapsing are kept to a minimum.
+They are also responsible for the construction, as well as the dismantling of the scaffolding that is being used.
+By having an individual with the right training in charge of the structure, injuries related to it collapsing are kept to a minimum.

 4. Electrocution Injuries

-OSHA recommends as well as requires that power lines be taken into consideration when constructing scaffolding.
-This is done to decrease the potential for electrocution related injuries.
-Scaffolding must be at least 10 feet away from overhanging power lines as well as a greater distance from lines that have a higher than average voltage.
+OSHA recommends, as well as requires, that power lines be taken into consideration when constructing scaffolding.
+This is done to decrease the potential for electrocution-related scaffold injury.
+Scaffolding must be at least 10 feet away from overhanging power lines and a greater distance from lines that have a higher than average voltage.
 Be aware of electricity and make electrocution injuries a non-issue.

 5. Falling Object Injuries

 OSHA requires that there be barriers that border around scaffolding.
-This is to prevent employees as well as pedestrians from being in harms way when under the scaffolding.
-Dramatically decreasing the risk of injury and lawsuit, taking steps to prevent falling object injuries through things like toe boards and other barriers will help safeguard your construction site.
+This is to prevent employees and bystanders from being in harms way when under the scaffolding.
+To dramatically decrease the risk of injury and lawsuit, taking steps to prevent falling object injuries through things like toe boards and other barriers will help safeguard your construction site.

-OSHA has a full and extended scaffolding resource.
-There you can find even more information on scaffolding rules and regulations as well as best practices you can follow to safeguard your work zone.
-A little bit of prevention can go a long way to reducing injuries over the long-term and we strive to keep both this resource as well as the necessary legal requirements as readily accessible as possible.
+OSHA has a full and extended scaffolding resource to provide even more information on scaffolding rules and regulations, as well as best practices you can follow to safeguard your work zone.
+A little bit of prevention can go a long way to reduce injuries over the long-term, so this resource and the necessary legal requirements are as readily accessible as possible.
 Some additional safety requirements to take into consideration include:

 Personal Fall Arrest Systems